Discover more from The Shortcut

 1. Play PSVR 2 games in short bursts

 The most frequent advice you’ll see for those who are new to VR is to play in short bursts.
-As someone that is still relatively inexperienced with virtual reality, I can tell you that I wish I’d stuck to this rule more often.
+As someone who is still relatively inexperienced with virtual reality, I can tell you that I wish I’d stuck to this rule more often.
 At first, you’re best playing VR games in small doses to build up your tolerance levels.
 After that, things should get a little easier.

 Even the PSVR 2 instruction manual recommends taking regular breaks every 15 minutes for every hour you play, though this will vary from person to person.